Keep Britain Trading

-The withdrawal of the UK from the EU will have important consequences for businesses across supply chains, whether they operate globally, at European level or domestically.
-FTA is actively engaged in campaigning to ensure that members’ needs are understood and to secure a positive post-Brexit environment for trade and logistics.
-Due to the diversity of its membership, FTA is in a unique position...
+The new UK-EU relationship will have important consequences for businesses across supply chains, whether they operate globally, at European level or domestically.
+Through its direct contacts with both UK and European authorities, FTA is actively campaigning to ensure members’ needs are understood and to secure a positive post-Brexit environment for trade and logistics – minimising frictions and red tape and preserving transport connectivity.

 What is FTA campaigning for?

-FTA has identified eight priorities to Keep Britain Trading:
+FTA has four priorities to Keep Britain Trading: